zeteo-xulon/Dreux_Nicolas_P7_21112021/README.md

 ### DATABASE
 For the developpment of this website, I used MySQL, so you will need MySQL version 8 to make it work with the initial configuration.
-Otherwise, you will need to connect Sequelize (version 6) with you're database (postGres, MariaDB, etc.), and I invite you to go to the Sequelize website for the adjustement to do inside the code : https://sequelize.org/v6/
+This server use sequelize, so you will need to connect Sequelize (version 6) with you're database (postGres, MariaDB, etc.), and I invite you to go to the Sequelize website, if you don't manage to use MySQL, for the adjustement to do inside the code : https://sequelize.org/v6/

 ### SERVER